xcp-ng/xcp-ng-org/docs/networking/networking.md

 ### Remove a physical NIC

 Before removing a physical NIC, ensure that no VMs are using the interface.
 Shutdown the host, physically remove the NIC and boot.
-After boot, the PIF will need to be removed.
+After boot, the <abbr title="Physical Interface">PIF</abbr> will need to be removed.
 You can do it this way:
 ```
 xe pif-forget uuid=<PIF UUID>
 ```
 The `<PIF UUID>` can be obtained with either `xe pif-list` or with Xen Orchestra.
 This command only needs to be ran once on the pool.

 ## 🛞 SDN controller